- Moscow Hippodrome is a fine example of Stalinist architecture and a 20th-century architectural landmark.

 The Central Moscow Hippodrome regularly hosts prize draws and competitions for riding and race horses which bring together the finest Russian and international jockeys.
 Rain or shine, racehorses are taken to the track every Sunday at 1 pm, and from May to September spectators can enjoy the trials of thoroughbred riding and Arabian horses.

-In wintertime, the hippodrome hosts unique horse races on snow, the Russian Troika ChampionshipRussian: Chempionat Rossii russkikh troyek or Чемпионат России русских троек.
-It requires special skills to drive Russian troikaы.
-The troika was created to cover long distances, and the team of three horses is a perfect combination of speed, power and endurance.
-The troika can reach a speed of 60 kilometers per hour.
+In wintertime, the hippodrome hosts unique horse races on the snow – the Russian Troika ChampionshipRussian: Chempionat Rossii russkikh troyek or Чемпионат России русских троек.
+It requires special skills to drive a Russian troika, which was designed to cover long distances – a team of three horses is the perfect combination of speed, power and endurance.
+The troika can reach a speed of up to 60 kilometers per hour.

-The Moscow Hippodrome was opened in 1834, when the first horse race was run here.
+The Moscow Hippodrome was opened in 1834 and the first race was held that year.
 Back then, it consisted of a small building and wooden pavilions for the public.
-A beautiful new building with vast halls, buffets and pompous stone stalls was open to visitors in 1899.
+A beautiful new building with vast halls, buffets and stone stalls opened in 1899.
 Members of the Russian imperial family used to come and enjoy horse races here, and Emperor Nicholas IIthe last Emperor of Russia, ruling from 1894 until his forced abdication in 1917 even had a personal study at the hippodrome.
 Surviving furniture from this study is on display at the hippodrome’s museumRussian: Muzey ippodroma or Музей ипподрома.

 The first building burned almost to the ground in 1949.
 Only some of its facilities remained intact, including the hall that now houses the hippodrome’s museum.
-Today, visitors and tourists admire a more recent Stalinist building designed by I. Zholtovsky in 1955.
+Today, visitors and tourists see a more recent Stalinist building designed by I. Zholtovsky in 1955.
 According to some researchers, this project is a combination of two major Moscow landmarks, the Kremlin and the Bolshoi TheatreRussian: Bolshoy teatr or Большой театр.
-On the left side of the hippodrome is a three-tiered tower that has something in common with the Kremlin Tower, indeed.
-It is topped with a belvedere in the shape of a horse head inspired by that of Ashonok, a handsome stallion and race winner.
+On the left side of the hippodrome is a three-tiered tower that is somewhat reminiscent of the Kremlin tower.
+It is topped with a belvedere in the shape of a horse head inspired by that of Ashonok, a handsome stallion and winner of many races.
 The right side of the hippodrome features a mighty eight-columned porch crowned with a bronze quadriga, reminiscent of the one on the Bolshoi Theatre.
 This group sculpture has remained from the hippodrome’s first building (19th c.)

-Unlike traditional European hippodromes, the Russian hippodrome is a combined one, i.e. it has racing tracks for trials of both riding and racehorses.
+Unlike traditional European hippodromes, the Russian hippodrome is multi-functional, i.e. it has racing tracks for trials of both riding and racehorses.
 Recognizing the racing ring is easy: it is the hippodrome’s 1,800-meter-long outer ring shaped like a sand track.
 Both race and riding horses are trained on the hippodrome.
-Visitors are unlikely to see the latter ones: by tradition, riding horses are taken to the ring at 5 am and the training session ends at 8 am.
+Visitors are unlikely to see the riding horses; traditionally, these are taken to the ring at 5 am and the training session is over by 8 am.
 This tradition dates back to first horse races in England, a time when owners would hide their horses from prying eyes and have them trained at dawn.

-The hippodrome is not just stalls and racing tracks.
-Hippodrome trials have been the main way for selecting breeders and, consequently, for improving horse breeds throughout the history of riding and racehorse breeding in Russia.© 2016-2018 moscovery.com
+The hippodrome is more than just stalls and racing tracks.
+Hippodrome trials have been the main way of selecting breeders and, consequently, for improving horse breeds throughout the history of riding and racehorse breeding in Russia.© 2016-2022 moscovery.com